Michael F. Roman

 Director since 2017

-Head of Global Business Solutions, Fiserv, Inc., a leading fintech and payments company.
-Ms. Kereere has over 20 years of experience leading global businesses around the world, including in Europe, Australia, Asia and North America.
-Prior to her current role, Ms. Kereere served as Fiserv’s Chief Growth Officer, leading strategy and business development to enhance client value and accelerate growth.
-She previously held executive leadership roles in global merchant sales and acquiring at Visa from 2016 to 2021.
+President, Global Markets of PayPal, a leading digital payment partner for businesses and consumers around the world.
+Prior to her current role, Ms. Kereere served as Head of Global Business Solutions, Fiserv, Inc. Ms. Kereere has over 20 years of experience leading global businesses around the world, including in Europe, Australia, Asia and North America.
+She previously held executive leadership roles as Fiserv’s Chief Growth Officer, and in global merchant sales and acquiring at Visa from 2016 to 2021.
 Ms. Kereere served in leadership positions at American Express from 1988 to 2016, including as head of its U.S. National Merchant Business and Global Network Business.
 Throughout her career she has led successful transformation, sales and customer initiatives at Fortune 100 companies across global business lines and regional high-growth start-ups.
 Ms. Kereere is also a longtime champion for equity and inclusion in business and society.

 Director since 2022